Here are a few of the most common questions asked about membership and other aspects of the Manitoba Society of Occupational Therapists.

 Q: Why are there no fees for students?

-A: We offer students free membership during their OT academic program to encourage them in their professional development and in the hopes that, having seen the value MSOT offers, they will become full members upon their graduation.
-It is important to note that because these members are not paying fees, they will not enjoy the same degree of access or direct involvement as active members.
+A: We offer students free membership during their OT academic program to encourage their professional development and in the hopes that, having seen the value MSOT offers, they will become full members upon their graduation.
+Because student membership are complimentary, students will not enjoy the same degree of access or direct involvement as active members.

 Q: Who is allowed to contribute to the MSOT Update member newsletter?

-A: While anyone can send in a story or article, the Newsletter Committee generally only prints those written by MSOT members and reserves the right to edit stories as deemed necessary.
+A: While anyone can submit a story or article, the Newsletter Committee gives preference to those written by MSOT members and reserves the right to edit submissions as necessary.
 There may be exceptions based on the subject involved and its relevance to the profession as it pertains specifically to Manitoba.